CGOAT24/portfolio/README.md

   <h3 align="center">Portfolio</h3>

   <p align="center">
-    This is my portfolio used to showcase the different project I've worked on.
+    This is my portfolio used to showcase the different projects I've worked on.
   </p>
 </div>